Gmail’s long awaited Transport Layer Security (TLS) requirement for email delivery has finally arrived!

 For those who don’t already know, TLS serves to protect your message with encryption while en route to the recipient’s email box.
 So despite having all of the proper authentications in DKIM/SPF or DMARC; without encryption, your email can apparently still be hijacked in transit.
 Allowing unauthorized users to intercept and view your message’s content.

 So now, nobody can read the writing on the postcard until it arrives at its destination and the intended person with access can open the sealed envelope.

 Do we need this added security?

 However, is it really necessary to apply that layer of security to all emails sent and received?
 Of course not!
-Which is why I predict that the little red open padlock will be welcomed into the Gmail inbox for quite some time with non-marketing users.
-Gmail isnt going to start putting that message from ol grandpa into spam because he emailed you from an unencrypted connection via his Jitterbug senior mobile plan.
+This is why I predict that the little red open padlock will be welcomed into the Gmail inbox for quite some time with non-marketing users.
+Gmail isn’t going to start putting that message from ol’ grandpa into spam because he emailed you from an unencrypted connection via his Jitterbug senior mobile plan.

 To conform or not to conform, that is the question

 Perhaps you’ve already appeased the email gods by enabling TLS on outbound connections to those who support it.
 If not…then I have to believe your days of sending bulk email to Gmail users may be numbered.
 The writing is on the wall and it could be that Gmail’s intention is to not only appease the security skeptics, it will also be largely used to clamp down on email marketing in general.
 Those who can follow the rules by authenticating as well as encrypting will get more access.
 Those who fail to conform to this new standard will be met with a locked door or completely funneled into the spam folder, regardless of sender reputation or past user engagement.
 Granted, that time is still probably a few years away.